rainux/twi_meido/README.markdown

 TwiMeido is a Twitter client for XMPP clients, e.g. Google Talk.
 TwiMeido use Twitter Streaming API to monitor and notify the tweets you're interested nearly real-time.

+# May won't be maintained

+As I no longer have enough interests in Twitter, this project may won't be maintained.
+You can checkout [Jimmy Xu's fork](https://github.com/jimmyxu/twimeido) for updates such as Ruby 1.9 and Twitter REST API 1.1 support.

 ## Contributing to TwiMeido

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet